rusty-crewmates/substrate-tutorials/exercises/ex05-scheduler/README.md

 ## What to do?

-The aim of this exercice is to allow a certain transaction to happen only on specifics blocks.
+The aim of this exercice is to schedule an event to be sent at a specific blocknumber, and notify (by another event) how many scheduled events have been processed every blocks.
-For this, you will have a storage that contains a bool, and a extrinsic that can only work if the bool is true.
+For this, you will have a storage map that contains a list of event as value, and a blocknumber as a key.

-You will have to make sure that the bool is only true if the block number is a a multiple of 2, and set to false at the end of each blocks, to ensure it will be false for the next block.
+You will also have a storage that count how many event have been processed, and an extrinsic to schedule events.

+the aim is to use the `on_initialize` hook to execute events, and increase the counter, the `on_idle` hook to emit the counting event, and the `on_finalize` hook to reset the counter.

 We placed some helpful comments in the code 😉.